gaia-platform/GaiaPlatform/production/sql/README.md

 ## Version management

 The FDW version is inherited from the production project.
-The FDW version will consist of just a major/minor combination.
+The FDW version will consist of just the major/minor combination.
 The version number is used in the name of the SQL setup script for the FDW (*gaia_fdw--{major}.{minor}.sql*) as well as in the name of the generated library (*gaia_fdw-{major}.{minor}.so*).
 In the future, we may want to completely drop the version from the library name, but for now, it may still be useful for debugging.

 ## Instructions for running unit test